-- In How the Grinch Stole Christmas!, the Grinch gets stuck “only once for a minute or two” when going down a chimney.
+- In How the Grinch Stole Christmas!, the Grinch gets stuck "only once for a moment or two" when going down a chimney.

 - On Alice's Adventures in Wonderland Alice gets stuck inside the White Rabbit's home after she grows too big while inside.

-- In Otherwise Known As Sheila The Great, which is part of Judy Blume's Fudge book series, Sondra Van Arden gets stuck in the milk delivery chute when Sheila and her friends decide to sneak into Mouse Ellis' house to play hide-and-seek.
+- In Otherwise Known as Sheila the Great by Judy Blume, Sondra Van Arden gets stuck in the milk delivery chute when Sheila and her friends decide to sneak into Mouse Ellis' house to play hide-and-seek.
 Sondra's friends come to her rescue to get her unstuck and then tend to her wounds afterward.

 - Fried Green Tomatoes at the Whistle Stop Cafe combines this trope with Railroad Tracks of Doom, to tragic effect.

 - Mystery Science Theater 3000:

 - Servo once trapped Crow in a giant insect killing jar.